abram-twede/abram-twede/README.md

 ## 🚀 About Me

-🎓 I am a high school student from Colorado with a passion for technology and innovation.
+I am a high school student from Colorado with a passion for technology and innovation.

-👨‍💻 I love coding, building projects, and am constantly seeking to learn and explore new horizons in the tech space.
+I love coding, building projects, and am constantly seeking to learn.

 ## 🛠 Skills